 No Retaliation.
-Each employee has an individual responsibility to report any activity that appears to be in violation of the law or Company policies.
-If you report a possible violation in good faith, using any of the procedures described in this guide, the Company will not engage in retaliation against you and will not tolerate retaliation against you by any person.
-Reporting concerns in good faith means you have a sincere belief that a violation may have occurred.
-The Company expects those who make reports to cooperate fully in the investigation of those reports.
-Any employee who knowingly retaliates because of such a report, or who interferes with an investigation based on such a report, will be subject to disciplinary action up to and including termination of employment.
-Forms of retaliation may include any action designed to deter reporting, such as termination, demotion, suspension, reprimand, loss of job opportunities, threats, harassment, intimidation. or discrimination for reporting a suspected violation.
+Each employee has an individual responsibility for reporting any activity that appears to be in violation of the law or Company policies.
+If you report a possible violation in good faith, using any of the procedures describe in this guide, you will not be subject to retaliation.
+Any Centene employee who knowingly retaliates because of such a report, or who interferes with an investigation based on such a report, will be subject to disciplinary action up to and including termination of employment.
+Forms of retaliation would include being fired, demoted, suspended, reprimanded, harassed or in any way discriminated against for reporting a suspected violation.
 Reported concerns may not always be correct.
-This is why the Company investigates every report to determine if an actual violation has occurred.
+This is why Centene investigates every report to determine if an actual violation has occurred.
+Reporting concerns in good faith means that you have a sincere belief that a violation may have occurred.
+The Company only asks that you be candid and honest when making such reports.